 The legislation for mandatory incident reporting was nurturing for quite a while.
 However, the recent severe hacker attacks on the US critical infrastructure companies escalated governmental activity in this area.

 The much-talked-of incidents, in this regard, are the hack of IT management firm SolarWinds that occurred in December 2020 and the ransomware attack on the Colonial Pipeline company on May 6, 2021.
 The first incident compromised hundreds of private companies; the second caused fuel shortages along the Atlantic seaboard.
-No wonder these cybersecurity events became “wake-up calls” for strengthening preparedness to new cyber security issues.
+No wonder these cybersecurity events became “wake-up calls” for strengthening preparedness to new cybersecurity issues.

 Notably, the bills may also be considered as a federal response to the president’s recent Executive Order on Improving the Nation’s Cybersecurity published on May 12, 2021.
-The order aimed to mandate national cybersecurity changes by focusing on the critical infrastructure owners and federal supply chain.
+The order aimed to mandate national cybersecurity changes by focusing on critical infrastructure owners and the federal supply chain.
 It also suggested the development of a mandatory reporting mechanism for severe cyber incidents.

 Organizations that have already reviewed the draft bills may have more questions than answers because some of the bills’ requirements are vague.
-For instance, many organizations might wonder if they would belong to the category of the covered organizations, what incidents they would need to report, or what is the reporting procedure and timeline?
+For instance, many organizations might wonder if they would belong to the category of the covered organizations, what incidents they would need to report, or what is the reporting procedure and timeline.

 To specify the requirements and procedures regarding cybersecurity reporting, the Director of the Department of Homeland Security must publish an interim rule.
 The specifications will cover, among others, defining which owners and operators of critical infrastructure are “covered entities” and the types of “cybersecurity incidents” that would trigger reporting obligations.

 The bills commonly target federal agencies, government contractors, and critical infrastructure owners and operators.
 The targeted organizations are commonly referred to as the covered organizations; however, the full definition of the covered organizations has not been defined yet.
 It is known that the definition must include “at a minimum, federal contractors, owners or operators of critical infrastructure, and nongovernmental entities that provide cybersecurity incident response services.”
-Thus, most of the organizations are now awaiting clarifications on their status in future incident reporting legislation.
+Thus, organizations are now awaiting clarifications on their status in future incident reporting legislation.

-The definition of the reportable incidents is also vague and requires more precise definitions.
+The definition of reportable incidents is also vague and requires more precise definitions.
 According to the Cyber Incident Notification Act of 2021, security incidents that warrant notifications are those that: